kaspar98/msc-knn-cal/README.md

+Experiments code for Master’s Thesis "Calibration of Multi-Class Probabilistic Classifiers".

 # Requirements
 Python 3.8.5 and Anaconda package manager was used for the experiments.
 To recreate the virtual environment, download  [Anaconda](https://www.anaconda.com/) and run